avinashji1302/Zybra/README.md

 cd task-manager-flutter

 2. Install dependencies
-Run the following command to install the required dependencies:

-flutter pub get
+Run the following command to install the required dependencies: flutter pub get

-3. Run the app
+3. Run the app : flutter run

-Now you can run the app using the following command:
+Now you can run the app using the following command: flutter run

-bash
-Copy
-flutter run

 # Usage